PennyLaneAI/pennylane/doc/introduction/data.rst

 Loading Datasets in PennyLane
 -----------------------------

-We can access data of a desired type with the :func:`~pennylane.data.load` or :func:`~.data.load_interactive` functions.
+We can access data of a desired type with the :func:`~pennylane.data.load` or :func:`~pennylane.data.load_interactive` functions.
 These download the desired datasets or load them from local storage if previously downloaded.
-Here we use the :func:`~pennylane.data.load` function, for the :func:`~.data.load_interactive` function, please see the relevant documentation.
+Here we use the :func:`~pennylane.data.load` function, for the :func:`~pennylane.data.load_interactive` function, please see the relevant documentation.

 To specify the dataset to be loaded, the data category (``data_name``) must be specified, alongside category-specific keyword arguments.
 For the full list